Jesus M. Fernandez, REALTOR® 786-553-7530

 As a property seller, you have several selling options available to you when selling.
 You can sell the property on your own, hire a licensed real estate broker, or auctioning your property with a real estate auctioneer.
-Most property sellers, or roughly 90% use a listing broker and there are reasons for that.
-It takes time, specialize training, knowledge of neighborhood sales trends and negotiating skill, which typically most properties sellers don't have.
+Most property sellers, or roughly 90% use a listing broker and there are good reasons for that.
+It takes time, specialize training, knowledge, expertise of neighborhood sales trends and negotiating skills; which typically most properties sellers don't have.
 Brokers charge a fee for their services, which can be in relation to the selling price of the property or a flat fee.

 Is 6% of the sales price the standard selling broker's fee?

-Our fees are reasonable, as you will see, when compared to the amount of services we provide.
+Our fees are very reasonable, as you will see, when compared to the amount of services we provide.
 We don't have a set fee, per se, because every seller's situation is different, which may require different levels of service.
 Our fees are very competitive.
-We will be happy to discuss and negotiate a commission agreement with you, that puts a premium on your success.
+We will be happy to discuss and negotiate a commission agreement with you that is fair and most importantly, puts a premium on your success.

 Your other selling costs are related to items either you or the buyer agree to pay, as part of the terms of the sales and purchase agreement.
 These will be depend on the type of sales and purchase agreement used in the sale.
 The As-Is sales and purchase agreement, which is typically used in most transactions, does not set aside any monies for repairs, if deficiencies are found during the buyer's inspection, unless specified in writing.
 The residential Contract for Sale and Purchase on the other hand, has provisions in which you as the seller can choose to set aside a dollar amount or a percentage of the sales price towards general repairs, the treatment and repair to damage caused by wood destroying organisms and costs associated to close open permits.